Aggravated Kidnapping

-The Aggravated Kidnapping crime in the state of Texas gives police the right to arrest you if they believe you have abducted another person under one of the additional circumstances listed in the statute, such as an intent to abuse the victim sexually, cause bodily injury, terrorize them, or hold them hostage for a reward.
-The statute also applies if the state’s attorneys can prove that used a deadly weapon during the kidnapping.
-Learn more detailed information about the Aggravated Kidnapping offense below.
+The Texas Aggravated Kidnapping law gives police the right to arrest you if they believe you abducted another person under one of the additional circumstances listed in the statute, such as an intent to abuse the victim sexually, cause bodily injury, terrorize them, or hold them hostage for a reward.

 Have you been charged with Aggravated Kidnapping?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Aggravated Kidnapping?

-The current Texas law defines the offense of Aggravated Kidnapping in Penal Code Section §20.04 as follows:[1]
+Texas law currently defines the offense of Aggravated Kidnapping in Penal Code Section §20.04 as follows:[1]

 (a) A person commits an offense if he intentionally or knowingly abducts another person with the intent to: